Navigating through all the different AI writing tools can feel a little daunting.

 Factcheck and Plagiarism

 AI writing tools are nothing more than fancy programs.
 (We’re not talking about Skynet here.)
 It’s still a computer program that will just spit out what it’s “trained” to do.
 Having said that, I’ve found major issues with paragraphs in blog articles.
-In the Frase review, you’ll find questionable and cringeworthy output.
+In the Frase review, you’ll find questionable and cringeworthy output (also known as AI hallucinations).
 In another article from Copy.ai, I learned that AI writers aren’t great at math (typical English major problem).
 I’ve questioned the accuracy of some of the content across multiple platforms.
 Plus, given how prolific false information is on the web these days, it’s something for editors to be aware of.

 Because of how AI-generated content is created, the risk of plagiarism is high.
 Only Jasper offers a plagiarism checker.
 These issues underscore the real need for editors to go behind the AI-generated output and check for both credibility and plagiarism.